8 Things to Know About Assisted Living

 Some communities actually conduct “pet interviews” to determine how well your furry companion will adapt to the community.
 Birds and fish are also welcome, although the community might place weight limits on aquariums, especially in multi-storage buildings.
 Some communities even have pet coordinators to assist with the care of your pet companions.
 Be sure to contact communities you are considering and inquire into their pet policies if you intend to share your home with a pet.

 For more information about sharing your life with a pet, check out our blog post, The Health Benefits of Owning a Pet and Pet-Friendly Places in Hamilton, NJ.

+What is the difference between Assisted Living and Memory Care?
 Check out our blog post, Assisted Living vs. Memory Care, for more information.

 Discover Homestead at Hamilton